janne808/Kocmoc-Eurorack/README.md

 * SVF

-   Voltage controlled state variable filter design based on the VCV Rack module of the same name
+   Voltage controlled state variable filter design based on the VCV Rack module of the same name.
+PCB Eurorack compatible panel included.

    Files are made for Eagle 9.x